 Every rabbit will have their favorite toys, so if your rabbit doesn’t seem to be interested in the toys you’ve given them, try something new.
 Many rabbits will be really interested in playing with natural toys, such as willow balls and apple sticks.
 Other rabbit will prefer hanging toys that they can pull on.

-My friends at Small Pet Select offer a sampler pack of toys for rabbits.
+My favorite online store, Small Pet Select, has a lot of safe and healthy toys for rabbits.
 I used this to get a variety of toys at once and figure out which ones my rabbit likes best.
-(If you use this link, you can get 15% off your first purchase at Small Pet Select)
+(If you use the code BUNNYLADY at checkout, you can get 15% off your first purchase)

 Because rabbits are social animals, they will often get depressed if they are left alone for too long.
 A rabbit who is treated like a cage animal and left alone inside their enclosure day in and day out is very likely to become lonely and depressed.
 Instead, it’s best to treat rabbits as companion animals.
 Give them a lot of time every day to spend with you.
 This way they can become an integral part of the family, similar to a dog or a cat.